RussellSnyder/back-to-school/README.md

 # Back To School
 ## Wunderpähkinä vol. 9

 This is a solution to [Wundernut no.9](https://github.com/wunderdogsw/wunderpahkina-vol9).

-To run is, download and run npm i, npm start and it should work :-)
+To run the solution, download this repo, navigate to the back-to-school folder and run the following commands

+1) npm i
+2) npm start

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).